-Before you leave the dough to rise it should have a slightly sticky texture.
-If you touch it with your fingers and it pulls a string of dough away it's too sticky.
-If you can't feel or see where you've touched it, it's too dry so add more flour or water as needed.
-Enjoy
+Kneading: Before you leave the dough to rise it should have a slightly sticky texture.
+If you touch it with your fingers and it pulls a string of dough away it's too sticky, so add more flour.
+If you can't feel or see where you've touched it, it's too dry, in that case add more water.